-Ouija Board and Dungeons and Dragons
+Specific Examples: Ouija Board and Dungeons and Dragons

 - Don't ask questions that might upset you.
-Asking when you will die, for example, can be very disturbing, in particular if the date given is near.
+Asking when you will die, for example, can be very disturbing, in particular if the given date is near.
 Even if you think it was your friend who moved the planchette over the numbers on the board, the information may still unnerve you.

 - Don't invite spirits to enter or join you.
 If you are using a Ouija Board to attempt communication with a deceased person, don't allow them to "join" you if they request this.
 Even if it seems like you've made contact with a benevolent spirit, you really don't know whom or what you are communicating with.